Additional Helpful Links

 department or faculty advisor may rent University vans for student

 organizations.
-The Office of Student Life can assist you with this process.
+Student Life can assist you with this process.

 accordance with general University of Michigan policy, Ross strongly discourages